fredstrange/movie_planner/README.md

 Film Festival Planner
 =====================

-A web application for planning movies at the Stockholm Film festival.
+A social web application for planning movies at the Stockholm Film festival.

 Todo
 ===============

 * ~~Friends~~

 ** ~~List friends ~~
 ** ~~Invite friends~~
 ** ~~direct messages to friends~~